Tuition and Fees

 - Third-party documentation that supports the information in the student’s written statement (e.g., medical documents, obituary notices, legal documents, police reports).
 Statements from friends and family cannot be considered.

-Attach a personal statement explaining why you have accumulated and/or attempted excess units for your degree.
+- Attach a personal statement explaining why you have accumulated and/or attempted excess units for your degree.
 If you have taken or plan to take courses that are not required, give your reasons for taking them.
-Indicate if you have changed your major or program, and if so, why.
+Indicate if you have changed your major or program and if so, why.
+Explain any mitigating circumstances affecting your academic progress.

 Treatment of the Following Types of Courses for SAP